Graph Neural Networks with Feature and Structure Aware Random Walk: Conclusion

 \section{Conclusion}

-Our work aims to improve the performance of GNN on heterophilous graphs by considering direction structure and underlying long-distance correlations.
-We generalize the graph Laplacian to digraph by defining Diglacian based on the proposed Feature-aware PageRank, such that the direction structure and underlying feature-level long-distance correlations can be preserved simultaneously.
-The propagation matrix is based on the Diglacian and the symmetrized adjacency matrix such that the model can adaptively learn the directionality of the graph.
-Further, we define a measure of node proximity based on commute times and combine it into our model, which can capture the underly long-distance correlations between nodes on the topology level.
-The extensive experiments confirm the effectiveness and efficiency of our models.
+Our work aims to improve the performance of GNN on heterophilous graphs by considering directionality and long-distance correlations.
+We generalize the graph Laplacian to digraph by defining DiLaplacian based on the proposed Feature-aware PageRank, such that the direction structure and feature-level long-distance correlations can be preserved simultaneously.
+The graph convolutional operator is based on the DiLaplacian and the symmetrized adjacency matrix such that the model can adaptively learn the directionality of the graph.
+Further, we define a measure of node proximity based on commute times and combine it into our model, which can capture the long-distance correlations between nodes on the topology level.
+The extensive experiments confirm the effectiveness and robustness of our models.